PII Protection

 Use

 blockfor high-sensitivity agents (financial, healthcare).
-It is better to reject a message than to risk PII exposure. -
+Rejecting a message is safer than risking PII reaching the LLM. -

 Use

-redactfor general-purpose agents where PII in the input is likely accidental and the request can still be fulfilled without it. -
+redactfor general-purpose agents where users may accidentally include PII but the request can still be fulfilled without the sensitive values. -

 Use

-escalatein production to track PII exposure without disrupting the user experience.
-Feed events into your compliance monitoring system. -
+escalatein production when you want a detection audit trail without disrupting the user.
+Feed the events into your compliance monitoring pipeline. -

-Select only relevant entity types.
-If your agent only handles financial data, there is no need to detect passport numbers.
+Restrict entity types to what your agent actually handles.
+If your agent only processes financial data, there is no point scanning for passport numbers.

 -